-THE FREEZING PROCESS is Very, very easy…
+The Zucchini Freezing Process is Very, very easy…

 - Wash the zucchini and cut the ends off.

 - Slice it into large chunks and then grate it in your (I hope you have one of these) food processor.
 You can grate it by hand but up the time exponentially.
-If you need a food processor have a look at these from my affiliate link on Amazon food Processors.

 - Drain and strain the zucchini depending on your blanching method

-- Put it into ziplock freezer bags (or you could vacuum pack it if you have one, I don’t).
+- Put it into ziplock freezer bags (or you could vacuum pack it if you have one.
+I don’t).

 - Strain the water out of the zucchini before freezing.
 Don’t squeeze it out, just drain out the extra.
 You want some moistness in the packages to protect the zucchini while freezing.

 - LABEL THE BAGS!
 Don’t forget!
 This winter you will want to remember what’s in those frozen zombie looking things laying jumbled about in the bottom of your freezer.
 Ask me how I know.
 Sometimes, last years gets lost.
 Lots of stuff looks the same when frozen.
 Labels are important